SheplX/Todo-Full-Stack-Deployment-GitOps/README.md

 - The back-end server sends a response to the frontend, which AngularJS receives and uses to update the view.
 - When a user creates a new event, AngularJS sends a POST request to the backend server, which Express.js receives and processes.
 Express.js stores the new event in the MongoDB database.
 - The backend server sends a confirmation response to the front-end, which AngularJS receives and uses to update the view and display the new event.
 - Node.js, the JavaScript runtime, handles the server-side logic for the application and allows for real-time updates.
-This includes running the Express.js server, handling real-time updates using WebSockets, and handling any other server-side tasks.Node-based Express server.
+This includes running the Express.js server, handling real-time updates using WebSockets, and handling any other server-side tasks.
+Node-based Express server.

 # Helm setup
 - Helm is always the best choice for me to deploy any component I need inside  the cluster with customized values, during the project, I used some helm packages I would like to describe them: